-To put it simply, CDN is a group of servers that is meant to carry digital assets across different networks in a quick time.
+To put it simply, Pros of CDN is a group of servers that is meant to carry digital assets across different networks in a quick time.

 Along with the quick transfer of data, CDN can even provide protection against some of the common cyber-attacks.

 Even though the usage of CDN for managing large websites is a good practice, it comes with its share of disadvantages as well.